SumeetKumarBarua/FactsBox-Heroku-Edition/README.md

 # ![alt tag](https://github.com/SumeetKumarBarua/FactsBox-Heroku-Edition/blob/master/WebContent/img/logo.png) FactsBox-Heroku-Edition
 Everyone wants to have a piece of Science in their daily lives.
 This app gives some interesting facts in various areas of Science in a random manner.
-Most importantly it's a Full Stack developed project using various technologies like Core Java, SQL, JDBC, AngularJS, HTML and RESTful Webservice.
+Most importantly it's a Full Stack developed project using various technologies like Core Java, PostgresSQL, JDBC, AngularJS, HTML, RESTful Webservice and Maven.
 It also guides you through different steps of deploying an app on Heroku.

 # In Action
 ![alt tag](https://github.com/SumeetKumarBarua/FactsBox-Heroku-Edition/blob/master/WebContent/img/first.gif)